 - FDI Inflow:

-The foundations of economic freedom are fragile and uneven across Nicaragua.
-Poor protection of property rights and widespread corruption discourage the emergence of a more vibrant private sector.
+The lack of domestic access to long-term financing precludes dynamic entrepreneurial growth, and the investment regime lacks transparency.
+Poor protection of property rights and widespread corruption discourage private-sector growth.
 The rule of law is weak, and local courts are subject to substantial political interference.

 Constitutional changes approved in 2014 allow Sandinista President Daniel Ortega to stay in power indefinitely.
 The Central America–Dominican Republic–United States Free Trade Agreement has helped the economy, which grew 4.7 percent in 2014.
 Agricultural goods and textile production account for 50 percent of exports.
 Nicaragua is the second-poorest nation in the Americas.
 The government has granted a company headed by Chinese billionaire Wang Jing a concession to construct a canal connecting the Caribbean Sea and the Pacific Ocean.
 A major hiatus in supply or a disorderly collapse of Venezuela’s economy and the subsequent end of subsidized oil shipments through PetroCaribe could provoke an energy crisis.